dB-Ryzen/mAYHEM/Building-Firmware.md

 Plug the HackRF into a USB port on your computer.

 Hold down the HackRF DFU button.
 Press and release the HackRF reset button.
+Wait a second or two.
 Then release the DFU button.
 The HackRF is now in DFU mode.

 Program the HackRF's SPI flash:

     make program

 When finished, press the reset button on the HackRF.
 The PortaPack code is now running from the SPI flash on the HackRF.

-If using dfu-util 0.8 you will get an error.
-This is the workaround:

-    dfu-util --device 1fc9:000c --download hackrf_one_usb_ram.dfu --reset
-    hackrf_spiflash -w portapack-h1-firmware.bin